 Culture statistics - international trade in cultural goods

-- export and import values in absolute and in relative terms (EUR million and % of total trade);
+- export and import values in absolute and relative terms (EUR million and as a share of total trade);

 - extra-EU and intra-EU trade;

 - the EU’s main trading partners.

 Cultural trade 2013-2018 at EU-27 and national level

 This article analyses recent statistics on cultural trade for the European Union (EU); data are also presented for the United Kingdom and for the candidate countries of Montenegro, North Macedonia, Albania, Serbia and Turkey.

 Trade partners for the EU-27 and individual EU Member States

 The data presented for the EU-27 concern extra-EU trade flows.
 In other words, the aggregate EU-27 shows the European Union as a single entity and the intra-EU trade exchanges (between the EU Member States) are excluded.
 By contrast, trade data at a national level for individual EU Member States concern both intra- and extra-EU trade.

 Cultural goods are products of artistic creativity that convey artistic, symbolic and aesthetic values.
 Examples include antiques, works of art, jewellery, books, newspapers, photos, films, music or video games.
 The cultural goods heading is very heterogeneous: while some of these goods are products of mass consumption, others are very specialist items where demand or supply may be small.
 For example, there is much lower demand for embroidery, maps, architectural plans or drawings, than for books, video game consoles or jewellery.
 Such differences in the characteristics of cultural products, the relative specialisation of different EU Member States in producing these goods, and technological innovations driving new consumption patterns, all have an impact on the level of trade in cultural goods.